Mediation vs Arbitration: What is the Difference

 Mediation:

-Mediation is the process of resolving a dispute through a formal negotiation process, usually in a roundtable setting.
+Mediation is resolving a dispute through a formal negotiation, usually in a roundtable setting.
 It often involves two opposing parties, although there can be more parties and opposing legal stances.
-This process is voluntary and private and the disputing parties have some control over the venue and mediator.
+This process is voluntary and private, and the disputing parties have some control over the venue and mediator.
 These disputes are often about how to resolve a question of liability or how to partition the money at issue in the case.
-The mediator does not decide the case but instead helps the parties try to reach an agreement on the dispute.
-The outcome of mediation will be a settlement agreement that resolves the dispute, or it will end with the parties agreeing that the case will not settle at mediation and needs to move on to another dispute resolution process.

 Arbitration:

-An Important Note on Agreements to Arbitration or Mediate:
+An Important Note on Agreements to Arbitration or Mediate

-Before discussing the benefits of choosing one system over the other, it is important to acknowledge the role that agreements play in both mediation and arbitration.
+Before discussing the benefits of choosing one system over the other, it is important to acknowledge the agreements’ role in mediation and arbitration.
 For arbitration, the parties must consent to an agreement to arbitrate.
-This agreement can either be made as part of a contract outlining the relationship between the parties or the parties can agree to arbitrate after a dispute arises.
+This agreement can either be made as part of a contract outlining the relationship between the parties or after a dispute arises.
 Many modern contracts include agreements that require any dispute arising between the parties to be resolved through arbitration.
-Pre-dispute arbitration agreements are typically enforced in the courts when challenged, especially in the United States.
-Therefore, if a contract that governs the relationship between the parties has an arbitration clause in it, the parties will likely not be able to choose litigation over arbitration.
-If there is no pre-dispute agreement to arbitrate, the parties will have to choose the way of resolving disputes.
-Mediation also requires an agreement to participate, although it is not as formal as arbitration.

-Arbitration vs. Mediation: Similarities and Differences:
+Arbitration vs. Mediation: Similarities and Differences

 Similarities:

-• Cost: Both mediation and arbitration are heralded as cheaper alternatives to the litigation process, which is usually true.
+Both mediation and arbitration are heralded as cheaper alternatives to the litigation process, which is usually true.
 Litigation will often have lower fees for filing and proceeding with the case, but the cost of lawyers is fairly prohibitive for most litigants.
 Both mediation and arbitration may have higher fees, but they move faster and use less attorney time, usually making them cheaper.

 Differences: